 Credit from Other Institutions

-Students may use coursework completed at other institutions to fulfill program, general education, and/or elective unit requirements for the Associate Degree, Associate Degree for Transfer, or certificate programs at Mission College.
+Students may use coursework completed at other institutions to fulfill program, general education, and/or elective unit requirements for the Associate Degree, Associate Degree for Transfer or certificate programs at Mission College.
+Note: Foreign coursework cannot be used to satisfy requirements for ADTs, CSU or IGETC certifications.
+See the Foreign Coursework Policy below.

 - MSCHE - Middle States Commission on Higher Education (formerly MSA - Middle States Association of Colleges and Schools)